Does Pre-Workout Expire?

 This is one of the most common questions that people ask about pre-workout supplements, due largely to the fact that finding a clear answer always seems to be so hard.

-When you take the lid off your tub of pre-workout and see that it is rock solid, has visible mould, or has a foul stench to it, this is of course a sign that your pre-workout is past its best.
+When you take the lid off your tub of pre-workout and see that it is rock solid, has visible mold, or has a foul stench to it, this is of course a sign that your pre-workout is past its best.
 But what about after mixing the powder with water?

 Can it turn bad after it has been mixed?